chrisjwaddell/directory-file-list/README.md

 # DIRECTORY-FILE-LIST

-Directory-file-list returns an array of file properties in a directory matching the file extension criteria you give it.
+Directory-file-list returns an array of files and directories with Stats file properties in a directory matching the file extension criteria you give it.
 It returns a promise.
+Directory-file-list recursively goes through all sub-directories from the root directory and puts each file property into an object and returns an array of these file object properties.

 It returns an array of file properties in an object:
 ```